top of page

 Grief, Loss & Life Stage Changes

-Remembering the one you have lost and ‘feeling’ that loss is an important part of grieving.
-Sharing those memories and emotions within a safe and non-judgmental space can allow a grieving process to deepen, discovery of ways to honour your memories and a place to hold your loss for the future.
+Remembering a loved one and ‘feeling’ that loss is an important part of grieving.
+Sharing memories and emotions within a safe and non-judgmental space can allow a grieving process to deepen and discovery of ways to honour your memories and find space for them in your life.

-We also grieve for other significant losses – relationships ending, loss of a career or significant life stages, such as leaving home, becoming a parent or retirement.
-These are not always validated by others so seeking support may help to understand and process these losses.
+We also grieve for other significant losses – relationships ending, the end of a career or significant life stages, such as children leaving home, becoming a parent or retirement.
+These losses are not always validated by others yet still need to be understood and processed

-Whilst many life stages may be unavoidable or anticipated, it doesn’t diminish the significant impact these experiences have on our life.
-Changes may even be welcomed but can still create a sense of uncertainty or loss of identity.
-However, regaining a new sense of self is possible.
+Whilst loss and life stages may be unavoidable or anticipated, it doesn’t diminish the significant impact these experiences have on our wellbeing.
+Seeking support can help to process these experiences and regain a new sense of self

 bottom of page